Utsav-7/Spring-Boot-and-Hibernates/02-Spring-boot-spring-core/06-primary/README.md

 - If you use @Primary then you have to not use @Qualifiers in controller
 - If you use both annotation (@Qualifier & @Primary) then @Qualifier is considered because it has highest proriy
+- You can not add @Primary annotation more then one bean.